sthmpsn/cyoa/README.md

 # CYOA
-Choose your own adventure game

-# Project Description
-The application is a create-your-own-adventure-style game with coding bootcamp/academic theme.
+A Choose Your Own Adventure game with a coding boot camp theme.
 We wanted to create a basic text-based game where users could create an account complete with password and input validation.
 The game would consist of a series of questions, where the user's answer to the question would determine how their score and stress levels change, indicated by gauges.

-# Deployed App:
+## Deployed Application:
 https://cyoa-bc.herokuapp.com/

-# Presentation
+## Presentation
 https://docs.google.com/presentation/d/1XN0RQEjUMF6HD9x8cIKy_Av5s_HEhqDan5qWo6zUXkc/edit?usp=sharing

-# Technologies Used
+## Technologies
 * HTML
 * CSS
 * Bootstrap